Mehdi-Saleh/sandbox-engine/README.md

 - You can also select elements by clicking on the E icon
 - Space - Pause/unpause simulation
 - Esc - Hide/show UI

+# Options
+- See the settings.txt file for general settings
+- You can edit/change elements and chemical reactions from elements.txt